Conference Program 2025

 Chair & Commentator: Elijah Gaddis, Auburn University

-Nathaniel Conley, University of Texas Rio Grande Valley, “’We need all the Negroes we can get’: The Slave Trade and War in Charleston’s Atlantic World, 1754-1763”
+· “’We need all the Negroes we can get’: The Slave Trade and War in Charleston’s Atlantic World, 1754-1763,” Nathaniel Conley, University of Texas Rio Grande Valley

-James R. Fichter, University of Hong Kong, “Trading Bonds: Debt, Revolution, and Empire in the South Carolina Slave Trade”
+· “Trading Bonds: Debt, Revolution, and Empire in the South Carolina Slave Trade,” James R. Fichter, University of Hong Kong

-Eileen McDonagh, Northeastern University, “How Revolutions Can Derail Democratic Political Development: The American Case”
+· “How Revolutions Can Derail Democratic Political Development: The American Case,” Eileen McDonagh, Northeastern University

 Panel 1B: Rascals and Renegades of the Revolutionary Era